 Your immune system is your body's defense against infection and disease.
-After having a stem cell transplant (SCT), you will probably have a weakened immune system.
-This means you're at a higher risk for infection and disease.
-Your team will will give you your vaccine plan when you are ready.
+After having a stem cell transplant, you'll probably have a weakened immune system and at higher risk for infection and disease.
+Your team will give you your vaccine plan when you're ready.
+You'll receive these immunizations: